DilsherB/sales-order-app/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Math Magicians] <a name="about-project"></a>
+# 📖 [Sales Order] <a name="about-project"></a>

-**[Math Magicians]** is a web-app where you can perform basic calculations and can read quote about maths.
+**[Sales Order]**
+### Introducing Sales Order: The Salesperson's Productivity Powerhouse

+Streamline your sales process and eliminate paper clutter with Sales Order, the revolutionary app that empowers salespeople to capture essential customer information and seamlessly generate sales orders on the go.

+Say goodbye to time-consuming paperwork

+Eliminate the hassle of handwritten sales orders and embrace the convenience of digital data entry.
+Sales Order lets you effortlessly input customer details, product specifications, and order quantities directly from your smartphone or tablet.

+Generate sales invoices with a single click

+Once you've completed capturing customer information, Sales Order automatically generates a comprehensive sales order in Excel format.
+Simply download the file and send it to your office for invoice generation – no more tedious data entry required.

+Embrace efficiency and boost productivity

+With Sales Order, you can capture orders anytime, anywhere, saving you valuable time and effort.
+Eliminate the need to return to the office for data entry, allowing you to focus on what matters most – closing deals and building customer relationships.

+Experience the Sales Order difference:

+    Paperless sales process
+    Streamlined order generation
+    Enhanced productivity
+    Effortless data sharing

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Math Magicians is a web-app where you can perform basic calculations and can read quote about maths.
+> Sales Order is a web-app where you can perform basic calculations and can read quote about maths.

 <details>
   <summary>Client</summary>